The Open Bible Learning Group is for those enquiring into the Bible, the revealed Word of God.

 (1 Corinthians 15v21/22/45/49)

-Becoming a mediator, when raised to God's right hand
+Becoming a mediator, after being raised to God's right hand

 (Hebrews 2v16-18, 1 Timothy 2v5)